 For pattern hair loss in the male patient, we typically see a receding hairline in the temple region of the scalp, as well as significant thinning in the vertex, or the top back part of the scalp.

 In order to diagnosis telogen effluvium, again we would get a good clinical history and ask a range of questions to see if the body has recently been under a lot of physical stress.

 - Since postpartum hair loss is very common in women, we need to know if you’ve recently had a baby.

 - Some medications can cause hair shedding so be sure to tell your dermatologist about any new medications you’ve started.

 - General anesthesia can put the body under enough stress that it can cause hair shedding so also inform your doctor of any recent surgeries.

-Following your hair loss trend over time provides clues as to which treatment is best for you long-term
+Following your hair trends over time provides clues as to which treatment is best for you long-term

-Sometimes getting a diagnosis can be difficult, especially in the very early stages of hair loss, so along with going through these methods of diagnosis, we’ll also want to follow your hair loss, take pictures of your scalp and have you follow-up on a regular basis to see if that hair loss continues.
+Sometimes getting a diagnosis can be difficult, especially in the very early stages of loss, so along with going through these methods of diagnosis, we’ll also want to follow your hair loss, take pictures of your scalp and have you follow-up on a regular basis to see if the loss continues.